-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

-Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for use of the Commission Only (as permitted by Rule 14a-6(e) (2)

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-(Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - \Box Fee paid previously with preliminary materials. - □ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a6(i)(1) and 0-11.
+File Filed by the Registrant ⊠ File ed by a Party other than the Registrant \square Ch eck the appropriate box: □ Preliminary Proxy Statement Confidential, for use of the Commission Only (as permitted by Rule 14a-6(e) (2) \boxtimes Definitive Proxy Statement ☐ Definitive Additional Materials □ Soliciting Material Pursuant to §240.14a-12 SACHEM CAPITAL CORP.
+(Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) (Name of reison(s) rining rioxy statement, if Other Than the Registrant) Pay Payment of Filing Fee (Check the appropriate box): \boxtimes No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a6(i)(1) and 0-11.

-SACHEM CAPITAL CORP.
 698 Main Street Branford, CT 06405